Top Tips for Passing the PLAB 2

 Key Strategies During the Exam

-Listen and Give Space to the Patient
+Listen and Give Patients Space

-Adapt to the Setting of Each Station
+Adapt to the Clinical Setting

 Respect Patient Comfort and Consent

-Recognise Cultural Sensitivity
+Recognize Cultural Sensitivity

-Focus on Professionalism in Ethical Situations
+Demonstrate Professionalism in Ethical Scenarios

-Adapt to Uncertainty and Limitations
+Acknowledge Uncertainty and Limitations

 Pass Mark and Scoring

-Practical Preparation
+Practical Preparation Tips

-Get Familiar with the Venue
+Get Familiar With the Venue

-Embrace a Realistic Practice Schedule
+Create a Realistic Practice Schedule

-Don’t Forget Self-Care
+Don’t Neglect Self-Care

 Use High-Quality Resources

-Consider a PLAB 2 Prep Course
+Consider a PLAB 2 Preparation Course

 PLAB Part 2 Exam Guide